 The Canon IVY Mini uses special water-resistant, smudge-proof, adhesive-backed ZINK photo paper sheets, which don't require any ink or toner to print.
 Instead, each color of ink already exists within the paper itself, sandwiched in its own layer separate from the other colors.
-The colors themselves are made of dye crystals that become visible when exposed to different intensities of heat for different lengths of time and can be exposed independent of the other colors.
-This gives the printer fine control over how to mix the cyan, magenta, and yellow color layers to obtain a desired color.
+The colors themselves are dye crystals that become visible when exposed to different intensities of heat for different lengths of time and can be exposed independently of the other colors.
+It gives the printer fine control over mixing the cyan, magenta, and yellow color layers to obtain the desired color.
 The print head on the printer itself contains the heating elements necessary to expose each color.

-The Canon IVY is designed to print photos.
-Because of its unique printing technology, every single print, whether it's a photo or document, costs fifty cents.
+The Canon IVY printer is designed to print photos.
+Because of its unique printing technology, every single print, whether a photo or document, costs $0.50 USD, as that's the price of each ZINK sheet.
 To get the most out of each print, we recommend you only use it to print photos since doing so exposes the greatest amount and variety of ink in each sheet.
-It's cheaper to print photos than some inkjet printers.
+Additionally, it's cheaper to print photos than some inkjet printers.